betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 It is not about being politically correct or being the language police.
 Its about being willing to acknowledge that certain terms and phrases (and, honestly, even names, icons and logos), however common in current culture, can be unnecessarily exclusive and being willing to consider and adopt alternatives that are less so.

-Given the current social justice climate in which we all operate, some readers will feel that inclusive language efforts are nowhere near enough to meet the moment and are really a [distraction](https://www.wired.com/story/tech-confronts-use-labels-master-slave/) from bigger issues.
-Its hard to argue with that.
-Nonetheless, others will feel like such efforts are way too much.
-While we can acknowledge both prespectives, it is worth considering that [when we're accustomed to parroting the status quo, pausing to be more inclusive might feel like oppression](https://www.huffpost.com/entry/when-youre-accustomed-to-privilege_b_9460662).

 If you've read this far, you may be asking yourself, how do I get started?
 We suggest reading some of the resources listed here, especially [Plain Language](https://www.plainlanguage.gov/), [Google inclusive style](https://developers.google.com/style/inclusive-documentation), and [MicroSoft's Bias Free Communication](https://docs.microsoft.com/en-us/style-guide/bias-free-communication).
 In particular, if you are looking for *tooling* to help alert you to inclusive language issues, some of the resources listed here provide tooling as a web service.